Quackwatch Home Page

 Malkmus describes his history in books, tapes, lectures, and a newsletter called "Back to the Garden."
 After graduating from high school in 1952, he began working for a railroad.
 Soon afterward, however, he was drafted into the Army and served in the Korean War.
 After fulfilling his military obligation, he married for the first time and returned to work for the railroad.
 In 1957, he attended a Billy Graham crusade rally in New York City, became a Christian, and decided to become a gospel minister.
 He attended the Moody Bible Institute in Chicago, graduated from Elohin Bible Institute in New York, and then pastored in various churches in New York, North Carolina, and Florida.
 During this time he hosted a radio program called "America Needs Christ."

 Malkmus states that by his late twenties, he says, he kept needing stronger and stronger eyeglasses and his health "progressively declined" and included problems with hemorrhoids, sinus trouble, allergies, high blood pressure, fatigue, and acne.
 In 1976, at age 42, he was told he had colon cancer.
 Instead of pursuing medical treatment, he turned to "an old preacher friend," Lester Roloff, who encouraged him to change from the standard American diet to "the original diet God gave mankind in Genesis 1:29."
 Within a year, he says, all of his physical problems (including his "baseball-sized" tumor) disappeared .
 In developing his dietary approach, he studied under Ann Wigmore and Carey Reams, and was also influenced by the writings of Paul Bragg, T.C.
 Fry, Michael Klaper, John McDougall, Dean Ornish, Joel Robbins, Herbert Shelton, and Norman W. Walker .
-He has also maintained relationships with Charlotte Gerson (promoter of the Gerson diet, Joel Robbins (a chiropractor who pretends to have a medical degree), Mary Ruth Swope (a physician who claimed for years that Barley Green can cure cancer), and the Contreras family (which operates the Oasis of Hope Hospital (a dubious cancer clinic in Tijuana, Mexico).
+He has also maintained relationships with Charlotte Gerson (promoter of the Gerson diet, Joel Robbins (a chiropractor who pretends to have a medical degree), Mary Ruth Swope (a college educator who claimed for years that Barley Green can cure cancer), and the Contreras family (which operates the Oasis of Hope Hospital (a dubious cancer clinic in Tijuana, Mexico).

 Malkmus states that he met Rhonda Jean when she attended a seminar he gave in 1991.
 At that time, he says, she was very overweight and suffered from severe symptoms of arthritis.
 Within a year after changing her diet and adopting an exercise program, however, she had lost 85 pounds and her arthritis problems were gone .
 In 1992, they opened a small health food store and restaurant in Rogersville, Tennessee.
 Finding that it was successful, they moved to larger quarters in 1993.
 In 1994, they closed the store, moved their base of operations to a 50-acre farm in Eidson, Tennessee, and launched the Back to the Garden Ministries "to eliminate sickness from the Christian Community in particular and the world in general."
 They estimate that more than a million people worldwide have tried the Hallelujah Diet , more than 3,000 have taken their training , hundreds have become "Health Ministers" , and more than 220,000 receive Malmus's free newsletter.
 In 1995, Malkmus received an honorary doctorate degree in literature from Louisiana Baptist Seminary.